Key Takeaways

 What Are the Restrictions on Monitoring Employee Emails and Messages?

-Monitoring employee emails and messages is subject to legal and ethical restrictions that protect reasonable privacy expectations.
+Employers in Minnesota may monitor employee emails and messages on company-owned systems, but legal and ethical restrictions limit the scope and method of that monitoring to protect reasonable privacy expectations.

 Email Privacy Expectations